tormis-neil/it302-mco/README.md

    Visit `http://127.0.0.1:8000/` for the landing page and `http://127.0.0.1:8000/menu/` for the menu preview.

+## Database management

+The project uses SQLite by default so new contributors can get started quickly without provisioning external services.
+The database file is intentionally excluded from version control—run `python manage.py migrate` locally to create or upgrade your own `db.sqlite3` after pulling new migrations.

+You can change the database location by updating `DJANGO_DB_NAME` in your `.env`.
+For production deployments, point `DJANGO_DB_NAME` at a persistent volume or switch to a managed service such as PostgreSQL by adjusting `DATABASES` in `brewschews/settings.py` and setting the appropriate environment variables.

 ## Syncing these updates with your local clone

 Because the code lives only in this workspace right now, there is no `work` branch on GitHub for you to pull.
 You have three ways to get the files locally:

 1. **Apply the patch** – download `docs/work-update.patch` from this repo snapshot (or copy its contents) and run `git apply work-update.patch`.
 This recreates the Django restructure in your clone while preserving history.
 Full